AliSShamas/ApiTest/README.md

 - The response from the server is checked.
 If the response status is OK (200), a success message is logged.
 Otherwise, an error message is logged.

 ## Note
+- Api Data can be viewed using the GET method by having a server running that can handle POST requests at  `http://localhost:3030(or any specified port number )/Users` using command Line Interface (node index.js).
 - Replace the URL (`http://localhost:3030/SaveUser`) with the actual URL of your server.
 - Modify the `user` object to include the actual data you want to send in the request.